utkarshsingh99/Nimbus-1st-Year/README.md

 ```
 This branch is 1 commit/n commits ahead of utkarshsingh99:master
 ```
-Right new to the message, click on make Pull Request.
+Right next to the message, click on make Pull Request.

 8. Follow the next steps and you're done!